pdfcrowd/pdfcrowd-nodejs/README.md

     sendHttpResponse(response [,disposition])

-Sends the generated PDF in a HTTP [response](http://nodejs.org/docs/latest/api/http.html#http.ServerResponse). *dispostion* can be `"attachment"` (default) or `"inline"`.
+Returns the generated PDF in an HTTP [response](http://nodejs.org/docs/latest/api/http.html#http.ServerResponse). *dispostion* can be `"attachment"` (default) or `"inline"`.